tatianaacostag/DevelopersDoc_site/content/en/PayU Module Documentation/Reports/_index.md

 nosidetoc: true
 ---

-PayU provided a set of reports which can be accessible from the Merchant Panel to let you have control of the operations you perform with PayU.
+PayU provides a set of reports which can be accessible from the PayU Module to let you have control of the operations you perform with PayU.

 {{% alert title="Note" color="info"%}}
-Reports in the merchant panel are limited to **20 thousand** rows for both displaying and downloading.
+Reports in the PayU module are limited to **20 thousand** rows for both displaying and downloading.
 If you need to have custom reports or display more information, contact your sales representative.
 {{% /alert %}}

 ## My downloaded reports